zacharybuce/CCHSCheckInApp/README.md

 them of the patient outside.

 In the demo app, the user is directed to a page containing the information that was just inputted.

+To view the app using Expo go to: https://expo.io/@zachbuce/cchsappdemo Use the Expo mobile app or view it in the browser